 Job titles also affect a candidate’s expected salary offer from an employer.
 When establishing salary bands, HR professionals and hiring managers need to choose titles that accurately reflect the actual position.
 The title should indicate the role’s duties and the employer’s expectations, reflecting the way the role fits within the organization.

-Because job titles are often antiquated, especially for evolving tech and management jobs, LaborIQ™ by ThinkWhy helps employers by deconstructing jobs into their essential components, including skills, education and experience.
+Because job titles are often antiquated, especially for evolving tech and management jobs, LaborIQ® by ThinkWhy helps employers by deconstructing jobs into their essential components, including skills, education and experience.
 That way, companies can post a job description as it actually exists in their organization.
-LaborIQ then provides insight into salary data enabling employers to offer salaries more in range with the market rate.
-LaborIQ also factors in a six-year compensation outlook for the position, helping identify future personnel cost for accurate budgeting.
+LaborIQ by ThinkWhy then provides insight into salary data enabling employers to offer salaries more in range with the market rate.
+LaborIQ by ThinkWhy also factors in a six-year compensation outlook for the position, helping identify future personnel costs for accurate budgeting.

 Other considerations in determining the right salary to offer include the size of your company and your industry type – an accountant at a construction company will be compensated differently than one at a financial firm, for example – as well as your company’s city or metropolitan area.
 Candidates in cities where it’s more expensive to live will expect higher salaries than those residing in areas with lower costs of living.
 Key cost-of-living indicators include the costs of for-sale and rental housing, transportation, taxes, utilities and food and entertainment.

-After you’ve reviewed comparable salaries for similar roles in your metro, you’re ready to decide how much your company can afford to pay for the position.
-Most often, employers will have in mind a range of pay – typically a spread of plus or minus 15-20 percent from the expected salary midpoint, all dependent on the candidate’s qualifications and experience.
+After you’ve reviewed comparable salaries for similar roles in the metro, you’re ready to decide how much your company can afford to pay for the position.
+Most often, employers will have in mind a range of pay – typically a spread of plus or minus 15% to 20% from the expected salary midpoint, all dependent on the candidate’s qualifications and experience.

-Once you’ve made a job offer, the candidate often will ask for a few days to consider it.
-Prospective hires commonly come back with a request for a higher salary.
+Once you’ve made a job offer, the candidate often will ask for a few days to consider it before coming back with the request for a higher salary.
 It will be up to you to decide whether the company is able, or willing, to meet the new figure.

-If doing so is not feasible, you might stress that your offer was based on supply and demand and experience and education levels for the position, according to salary metrics for your metro area (as validated by LaborIQ).
-You can also tout a variety of alternative “sweeteners” in lieu of additional pay.
-They include offering the candidate things like:
+If doing so is not feasible, you might stress that your offer was based on supply and demand during a pandemic as well as experience and education levels for the position, according to salary metrics for the metro area (as validated by LaborIQ).
+You can also tout a variety of alternative “sweeteners” in lieu of additional pay, offering the candidate things like: